Experify has shut down. Your advocacy program has a new home.

 The answer used to be “not really.”
 Now the answer is “absolutely.”

 Why it matters: The brands that get the most out of Stoked are the ones with advocates who genuinely know and love the product.
 Custom questions let you filter for quality without adding more manual work.
-Auto-approve means your best applicants start helping prospects immediately — no bottleneck, no waiting.
+Auto-approve means your best applicants start helping prospects immediately.
+No bottleneck, no waiting.

 Think of it this way: you’re building a team.
 You wouldn’t hire someone without an interview.
 But you also wouldn’t make every great candidate wait a week for a “yes.”
 Custom questions + auto-approve gives you both the filter and the speed.